Contextual Search in the Presence of Adversarial Corruptions: Introduction

 Our main technical advance is a method for maintaining a set of candidates for $\stheta$ (\emph{knowledge set}), successively removing candidates by hyperplane cuts while ensuring that $\stheta$ is never removed.
 When $C=0$, this is done via $\textsc{ProjectedVolume}$ which removes all parameters $\btheta$ that are inconsistent with the response in a way that each \emph{costly} query guarantees enough progress measured via the volume of the set of remaining parameters.
 However, when some responses are corrupted, such an aggressive elimination method may remove the ground truth $\stheta$ from the parameter space.

-To deal with this key challenge, we run the algorithm in epochs, each corresponding to one query of $\textsc{ProjectedVolume}$, and only proceed to the next epoch if we can find a halfspace that makes volumetric progress and does not eliminate $\stheta$.
-We start from an easier setting where we assume a known upper bound $\bc$ on the number of corrupted responses ($C\leq \bc$) and only move to the next epoch when we can find a halfspace with enough volumetric progress that includes all parameters that are \emph{``misclassified''} by at most $\bc$ queries, i.e., parameters that were inconsistent with the agents' responses at most $\bc$ times.
+To deal with this key challenge, we run the algorithm in epochs, each corresponding to one query of $\textsc{ProjectedVolume}$, and only proceed to the next epoch if we can find a hyperplane cut that makes volumetric progress and does not eliminate $\stheta$.
+We start from an easier setting where we assume a known upper bound $\bc$ on the number of corrupted responses ($C\leq \bc$) and only move to the next epoch when we can find a cut with enough volumetric progress that includes all parameters that are \emph{``misclassified''} by at most $\bc$ queries, i.e., parameters that were inconsistent with the agents' responses at most $\bc$ times.
 Note that $\stheta$ is consistent with all non-corrupted responses, and hence, it is always included in the new knowledge set (as it can only suffer at most $\bc$ misclassifications).

-To avoid being fooled by corrupted responses, we face several challenges.
-First, even after arbitrarily many queries, we cannot guarantee that one of them induces such a halfspace.
-Interestingly, when we do not restrict ourselves to the halfspaces associated with one query but allow for \emph{improper} cuts, we can use ideas from convex analysis (the Carath\'eodory theorem) to show that one such cut exists after collecting $\bigO(d^2\bc)$ queries.
-In particular, we identify a point in the parameter space that is outside of a convex body including all the \emph{protected parameters} (the ones with misclassification at most $\bc$) and the separating hyperplane theorem implies the existence of the desired cut.
+Our first challenge lies in identifying such a hyperplane cut, i.e., one that makes volumetric progress without eliminating $\stheta$.
+As discussed above, cuts associated with $\renato$ queries do make enough volumetric progress, but risk removing $\stheta$ due to their aggressive elimination.
+Interestingly, we can use ideas from convex analysis (specifically, the Carath\'eodory theorem) to show that, after collecting $\bigO(d^2 \bc )$ queries, we can combine them appropriately to produce the hyperplane cut with the desired properties.
+To guarantee the existence of such a cut, we identify a point in the parameter space that is outside of a convex body including all the \emph{protected parameters} (the ones with misclassification at most $\bc$) and then apply the separating hyperplane theorem.

-A second challenge is that the above argument is only existential and does not suggest how to compute the halfspace.
+A second challenge is that the separating hyperplane theorem does not provide a way to compute the corresponding cut.
 To deal with this, we use geometric techniques (volume cap arguments) to provide a sampling process that, with significant probability, identifies a point $\vq$ that is sufficiently far from the aforementioned separating hyperplane.
 We compute this hyperplane by running the classical learning-theoretic Perceptron algorithm repeatedly using points sampled from this process.

 There are two remaining, intertwined challenges.
 On the one hand, the running time of Perceptron depends on the number of subregions created by removing all possible combinations of $\bc$ queries which is exponential in $\bc$.
 On the other hand, our algorithm needs to be agnostic to $\bc$.
 We deal with both of these via a multi-layering approach introduced in \citep{LML18} that runs multiple parallel versions of the aforementioned algorithm with only $\bc\approx \log T$ (Section~\ref{ssec:behavioral_results}).
 This results in a final algorithm that is quasipolynomial in the time horizon and does not assume knowledge of $C$.